jim-schilling/splurge-lazyframe-compare/examples/README.md

 ### Output
 - Console output with timing and performance metrics
 - CSV exports in `./comparison_results/` directory
-- HTML reports for detailed analysis
+- Detailed reports for analysis

 ## Performance Tips